Nominal and Real GDP, GDP Price Index, GDP Deflator

 This graph shows the price deflators for 2015 to 2017.

 The Bureau of Economic Analysis (BEA), along with the Bureau of Labor Statistics (BLS), compiles the GDP accounts.
 BEA is an agency of the United States Department of Commerce that produces and distributes economic statistics about governments, businesses, households, and individuals.
-The most important of these statistics is the National Economic Accounts, which provides statistics on the production, distribution, and the use of economic output, of which the GDP is the most prominent.
-Most of the information for calculating the GDP accounts for consumption and investment comes from the United States Census Bureau.
+The most important of these statistics is the National Economic Accounts, which provides statistics on the production, distribution, and the use of economic output, the GDP being the most prominent.
+Most information for calculating the GDP accounts for consumption and investment comes from the United States Census Bureau.
 Information about government purchases and government wages and benefits, which is the single largest expenditure by the federal, state, and local governments, comes from the United States Office of Personnel Management.
 The Census Bureau also provides some of this information.
-Most of the information on net exports comes from the United States Customs Service.
-The Bureau of Labor Statistics provides most of the statistics concerning labor, which is the major input to GDP.
+Most information on net exports comes from the United States Customs Service.
+The Bureau of Labor Statistics provides most of the statistics on labor, which is the major input to GDP.

 To determine the value of the GDP deflator, a GDP price index must be constructed that shows how much prices have changed from year to year for a representative sample of all products and services.
 The relative weights of various goods and services in the GDP price index are adjusted annually, unlike the CPI, which is a fixed weight price index for a market basket whose composition is only updated occasionally by the BLS.